There are sadly only a few times when I walk out of the grocery store feeling like I’ve gotten everything that I wanted.

 Many stores will lure you in with “shopper’s club” discount cards.

-According to Business Insider, these cards only offer you actual discounts once in a while.
+Business Insider, these cards only offer you actual discounts once in a while.
 The scary fact is that they’re a kind of microchip that stores and retailers put on you.

 Buy owning such a card, they can keep information on your purchasing habits and other tracking data.